Proximal Inference for Indirect and Intervening Effects in Population Interventions: Acknowledgement

 \section{Acknowledgement}

+Yifan Cui and Baoluo Sun are co-corresponding authors.
 Yifan Cui was partially supported by the National Key R\&D Program of China (2024YFA1015600), the National Natural Science Foundation of China (12471266 and U23A2064).
 Baoluo Sun was partially supported by Singapore MOE AcRF Tier 1 grants (A-8000452-00-00, A-8002935-00-00).